-In addition to the bonus rate on gas, the Bank of America Cash Rewards card offers a 2 percent bonus on grocery and wholesale club purchases (on up to $2,500 in combined gas, grocery and wholesale purchases each quarter) and a $200 sign-up bonus when you spend $500 in the first 90 days – all without charging an annual fee.
+In addition to the bonus rate on a category of your choice, the Bank of America Cash Rewards card offers a 2 percent bonus on grocery and wholesale club purchases (on up to $2,500 in combined choice category, grocery and wholesale purchases each quarter) and a $150 sign-up bonus when you spend $500 in the first 90 days – all without charging an annual fee.
 The Blue Cash Preferred card, by contrast, offers a 6 percent bonus at U.S. supermarkets (up to $6,000 in purchases per year, then 1 percent) and a $200 welcome bonus after spending $1,000 in the first three months, but also charges a $95 annual fee.

 Which card is better?

-While both cards pay the same introductory bonus and cash back rate on gas and general purchases, the Blue Cash Preferred card’s higher rewards rate at U.S. supermarkets may make it seem like the obvious choice.
+While both cards have a similar introductory bonus and cash back rate on gas and general purchases, the Blue Cash Preferred card’s higher rewards rate at U.S. supermarkets may make it seem like the obvious choice.
 But keep in mind that the Preferred card also comes with a $95 price tag each year.

 Before deciding which card is best for you, see how they compare side by side in the table below: